 Get support before deciding on bankruptcy

-Free regulated debt advice should always come first for anyone weighing bankruptcy.
+Free regulated debt help should always come first for anyone weighing bankruptcy.
 UK Debt Team can point you to free charity services or introduce you to a regulated debt solution provider — no obligation.

 How long bankruptcy lasts